cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 This alone seems like it will drive the rest of the consumer market to follow Apple.

 Given that other Windows laptops with ARM CPU's have been released, why is it only now that it's a big deal?
+The Surface Pro X has great battery life too

+  * apparently it serves a "small group of people" which Apple's laptops definitely do not
+  * apple serves everyone, people dont have much choice once their lineup goes all arm
+    * which it certainly will

 I feel like this is something like Apple dropping the headphone jack.
 At first the whole industry and consumers are bewildered by the move.
 Then sure enough